bsmith89/longev-mgen/doc/submission.md

 Here MAGs from the feces of mice at UT and UM are analyzed to explore two closely related questions about the niche of OTU-1 and OTU-4 in the lower digestive system.
-First, why do these populations each increase with ACA treatment, while other populations of _Muribaculaceae_ do not?
+First, why do these species each increase in relative abundance with ACA treatment, while other species of _Muribaculaceae_ do not?
 And second, why is the
 response of OTU-1 site specific?
-Despite similar patterns of abundance at their respective sites, the two responding OTUs seem to be only distantly related, sharing just 90% of nucleotides in their 16S rRNA gene V4 hypervariable region [@Smith2019].
+Despite similar patterns of abundance at their respective sites, the two responding species seem to be only distantly related, sharing just 90% of nucleotides in their 16S rRNA gene V4 hypervariable region [@Smith2019].
 We nonetheless find genomic evidence that OTU-1